Mdgrant116/Weather-Ball-Unit-Test-Practice/Readme.md

 Protocols can be adopted by classes or structures.

+By convention you usually create the protocol in the same class that’s going to be using it.

 Sometimes protocols are more appropriate to use than class inheritance because there may be a case where you’ll want the adopted class or struct to have the ability to some things, but not others.
 For example if you had a bird class, and gave them the ability to fly, you’d run into a situation where you may have an eagle, or a sparrow who can fly, and a penguin who is also a bird, but can’t fly.
 In this case inheritance may not be the best option for you.
 The same is true for birds that can swim, but not fly, or birds that can do neither, like a rooster.
 In this situation you could create a protocol with a can fly method, and apply it to only the birds that need the functionality, instead of giving it to the bird class as a whole.

 You can adopt multiple protocols.
 If you’re inheriting from a class, the superclass comes first, then the protocols.

 ## **Delegate Notes**